Chinese Christianity

 The isolated Jewish community at Kaifeng fared better, it lasted about one thousand years and when it was discovered in the 19th century it caused great excitement.

 Towards the end of the Ming dynasty an important Jesuit mission to China was led by Matteo Ricci SJ.
-They decided to focus their efforts on converting the Emperor and senior court officials to the faith rather than the poor of coastal towns that other denominations were targeting.
+He was a member of the Jesuits and decided to focus their efforts on converting the Emperor and senior court officials to the faith rather than the poor of coastal towns that other denominations were targeting.
 They were trained in mathematics and astronomy so they could impress the Imperial elite into taking their religious teachings seriously.
 Although they made early advances the fall of the Ming dynasty in 1644 led to a gradual diminution of their influence and the numbers of Christians dwindled.
-The last Dowager Empress Wang of the Ming dynasty converted to Christianity and her son (Zhu Youlang ) was baptized a Christian in 1648 but he fell into Manchu hands and died in captivity.
+The last Dowager Empress Wang of the Ming dynasty converted to Christianity and her son (Zhu Youlang ➚) was baptized a Christian in 1648 but he fell into Manchu hands and died in captivity.
 This move was partly made in the hope that the European Christians would help her restore the Ming dynasty to power.
 In the seventeenth century other missions by Dominican; Franciscan and Cistercian established brief footholds in the southern coastal ports.
 The Dominicans and Franciscans went among ordinary working people, but Jesuits lived in luxury among the educated elite.

 The Catholic ritual of the Jesuits was considered to be one of the many ancient rituals of China and this led many to consider that conversion would be easy.
 Julian Bertrand wrote “If our church was free to display the full splendor of its ceremonies before the eyes of the Chinese, if the harmonious sound of the organ could reach their ears, fountains of water would not suffice to baptize all the converts there would be.”.
 Jesuits believed that ritual was the key factor, other missionaries concentrated on distributing short religious tracts.